uiowa/uiowa_bar/README.md

 Enable the module as usual.

-The module provides a default light theme for the bar and footer.
-If you wish to change the palette to the dark theme, navigate to admin/config/user-interface/uiowa-bar
+Settings for the module can be found when logged into your site at admin/config/user-interface/uiowa-bar

 ## FAQs